rlwang0314/Team-7-MIST-4610-Group-Project-1-/README.md

-8. Query 8 finds the total prize money by game genre, but only for genres whose name starts with “R” or “N”.

 Natural language question: “Which sponsors are funding more than 3 tournaments and whose total contribution exceeds the average total contribution across all sponsors?”